IgorOffline/RustedBytes-rsloop/docs/project-structure.md

 - subprocesses
 - a FastAPI service for comparing stdlib `asyncio`, `uvloop`, and `rsloop`
 - WebSocket examples
+- a separate PyO3 extension that exposes Rust futures as Python awaitables

 Examples are a good first stop before reading tests.